University Human Resources

 A distribution authorized by a QDRO to an alternate payee will be permitted under the Plan, even if the affected participant is not currently eligible for a Plan distribution.

-Please contact University Human Resource Services with any questions or comments regarding the Plan at:
+Please contact University Human Resources with any questions or comments regarding the Plan at:

 Attn: IU TDA Plan